karaul/fitalyser/README.md

 To format table use `tableHeaders.js`.
 (To be continued)

-Read [CHANGELOG.md](https://github.com/karaul/fitalyser/blob/master/CHANGELOG.md) for last change - there are   explanations how to use the program too.
+Read [CHANGELOG.md](https://github.com/karaul/fitalyser/blob/master/CHANGELOG.md) for last changes - there are   explanations how to use the program too.

 ## How it works